Keep the Trail Access info current...

 From Melbourne, follow the Western Freeway to Bacchus Marsh and turn left along Geelong Road.
 Turn right at the roundabout (just over a kilometre on) and then after 8 kilometres (passing under the railway) turn right on Glenmore Road.
 Take a left on Reids Road (aka.
-Bacchus Marsh-Mt Wallace Road) and continue for about 14 kilometres.
+Bacchus Marsh-Mount Wallace Road) and continue for about 14 kilometres.
 Turn left into Boar Gully Camping Ground.

 Max elevation: 441 m